 Wednesday, April 1st, 2020 by Julian Karsunky

 Hail to the king, baby!
 Everyone please, as we crown Jared Fischler our April 2020 3D Artist of the Month.
-A student at the prestigious Gnomon School of VFX, Jared has blessed us with an outstanding original character artwork.
+A student at the prestigious Gnomon, Jared has blessed us with an outstanding original character artwork.
 ‘The Nothing King’ earned him a well deserved Best of Term award at his school and stands as a shining example of highly evocative, yet subtle visual storytelling.

 In our interview, Jared shares valuable insight in his creative process and talks narrative-driven design, the importance of balance, and graduation plans.

 Jared Fischler, ‘The Nothing King’.

 Hi Jared, thanks for joining us.
 To start things off, please introduce yourself to our readers!